rkosova/decisiontree_python/README.md

 `maxDepth` - Maximum depth of the tree.

-'minLabels' - Minimum number of label members for a leaf split.
+`minLabels` - Minimum number of label members for a leaf split.

-'maxImpurity' - Maximum acceptable impurity for a leaf split.
+`maxImpurity` - Maximum acceptable impurity for a leaf split.

 ```Python
 from decisiontree import Tree